'Stay away from deep-fried Mars Bars,' Murray tells Federer

 Story highlights

-- Murray & Federer to play in exhibition match
+- Murray, Federer to play in exhibition match

-- World No1 says he will consider longer breaks from tennis
+- World No. 1 to consider taking longer breaks

-(CNN)World No.1 Andy Murray had one piece of advice for Roger Federer when it was revealed the 18-time grand slam champion would play in Scotland for the first time later this year.
+(CNN)World No. 1 Andy Murray had one piece of advice for Roger Federer when he revealed the 18-time grand slam champion will play in Scotland for the first time this year.

 "Don't try the deep-fried Mars bars."

-In announcing that the Swiss star would be his guest at an exhibition event in Glasgow, Murray warned his rival against sampling the sweet dish invented in his homeland.
+In announcing that the Swiss star would be his guest at an exhibition event in Glasgow, Murray warned his tennis rival against sampling the sweet dish invented in his homeland.

 "I tried one last year for the first time and it was horrific," said the Wimbledon champion, smiling.
 "Stay away from them."